-- Subd.
-5. Schools required to initiate a comprehensive redesign under the Elementary and Secondary Education Act (ESEA) or applicable Minnesota State Law or Rule begin the process of redesign as directed by the Minnesota Department of Education or the United States Department of Education. - Subd.
-6. To promote collaborative and innovative school redesigns aimed at significantly improving student achievement and closing achievement gaps and eliminating the racial predictability of disparate academic outcomes, the District will review redesign plans offered jointly by the principal, school leadership team, and a supermajority of teachers in a building.
-For the purposes of this Article, a supermajority constitutes agreement by at least seventy-five (75) percent of all licensed teachers assigned to a school at least .5 FTE and assigned to the building as of the start of the school year.
+To promote collaborative and innovative school redesigns aimed at significantly Subd.
+6. improving student achievement and closing achievement gaps and eliminating the racial predictability of disparate academic outcomes, the District will review redesign plans offered jointly by the principal, school leadership team, and a supermajority of teachers in a building.
+For the purposes of this Article, a supermajority constitutes agreement by at least (75) percent of all licensed teachers assigned to a school at least .5 FTE and assigned to the building at the start of the school year.
 Plans proposed under this subdivision must be comparable to plans required under other subdivisions of this Article.
+The District and Federation will discuss the processes necessary to implement this subdivision at a meeting of the Professional Issues Committee.
+School teams submitting redesign plans under this subdivision and approved for continued planning by a majority vote of the Professional Issues Committee shall be recommended for a one-time \$100,000 planning grant from the district to assist the site in preparing for the school redesign.
+Recommendations for such grants shall be submitted to the Superintendent no later than February 1 of the fiscal year prior to the implementation of redesign planning.
+Decisions regarding approval of planning grants shall occur no later than May 15 of the fiscal year prior to the implementation of redesign planning.

-The District and Union will discuss the processes necessary to implement this subdivision at a meeting of the Professional Issues Committee. - Subd.
-7. Nothing within this Article restricts the Superintendent or Board of Education from voluntarily identifying any school as a Redesign School. - Subd.
+Subd.
+7. Nothing within this Article restricts the Superintendent or Board of Education from voluntarily identifying any school as a Redesign School.

+Subd.
 8 In the event both parties agree that a change in federal or state law requires reconsideration of this subdivision, the parties are free to re-open negotiations on this subdivision alone.
 This subdivision shall remain in force until superseded by a new agreement on the requirements that must be met for a school to begin the process of restructuring.